After you have installed Windows, the

 C:\WINDOWS\SoftwareDistribution\Download

-I can't imagine you would like to roll back the installed high priority Windows updates.
+I can't imagine you would like to roll back the installed high priority Windows updates, especially if there are no problems.
 To delete the undo files, remove all the hidden folders starting with a "$" in the folder C:\WINDOWS (this can free a lot of hard disk space!)
+The folder $hf_mig$ is the only exception to this rule.
+It is advised to keep this folder as it is, although removing it doesn't result in problems.
 If you are still having Windows update problems, try to turn off and on the Windows update function (Control Panel, Automatic Updates).

 NOTE: These files are hidden in the Windows Explorer!
 To unhide: Tools, Folder Options, tab View, enable Display the content of system folders, enable Show hidden files and folders, disable Hide extensions for known file types and disable Hide protected operating system files.